c3g/chord_singularity/README.rst

 TODO: SOME WAY TO SPECIFY INGESTION SCRIPTS...
 WITH A STANDARDIZED FORMAT

-all services must have a requirements.txt, implement /service-info and be able to take --port as an argument
+All services must have a requirements.txt, implement /service-info and be able to take --port as an argument

-should run everything with uWSGI...

-python script needed to parse and run apt, generate nginx conf file for chord proxy, ...

-* collect deduplicated apt dependencies and install
-* clone each service into /chord/services/
-* create virtual environments for each
-* generate chord.conf NGINX configuration with all different servers as reverse proxies
-* create upstart / systemd service files for each service + reverse proxy
-* start all services and then start reverse proxy

 How do updates work?